Tuesday, October 7, 2025

 1.5.
 Common sign "exploitation"

-1.6.
-Possibility of "plebian revolution"
+1.7.
+Possibility of the "plebeian revolution"

 2. There is another way of revolution. page48